livelikemorgan/LLM/README.md

 ---
 Brand & Mission
 LLM helps businesses and event organizers grow their brand and fill their events using proven organic social media strategies — no ad spend required.
-Morgan brings 7 years of experience and a track record of 1M+ organic views to every client engagement.
+LLM brings 7 years of experience and a track record of 1M+ organic views to every client engagement.
 The mission is to deliver real, measurable results through structured content strategy, consistent posting, and smart event promotion — so clients see sustainable growth without draining their budgets on paid ads.
 ---
 Services Offered
 Service	Description